Board of Directors

 Photo of Bryce Kraeker

-Bryce Kraeker is currently the President of KWAG's Board of Directors.
+Bryce Kraeker is currently the Past Chair and Vice Chair Internal of KWAG's Board of Directors.
 He is the Managing Partner of the Waterloo Region office of Gowling WLG, an international law firm.
 His practice is focused primarily on transactional and securities regulatory matters, assisting Canadian and international clients in both capital raising and M&A transactions.
 Bryce has a keen interest in contemporary art, architecture, music and theatre.
 He joined KWAG's board to contribute his legal expertise towards the ongoing development of a thriving local arts culture.
 Bryce is continually amazed at the high caliber of exhibitions presented by the gallery and is delighted by artists’ stories, including those shared by David Harper, Kent Monkman, Edward Burtynsky, Sarah Cale, An Te Liu and curator Wanda Nanibush, among others.
 In his spare time Bryce is an avid cyclist.

 Photo of Jeff Howald